jeengbe/vality/docs/docs/usage/valits.md

 title: Valits
 ---

-While Guards are used to check for atomic values, Valits are used to match against structured data.
+While guards are used to check for atomic values, valits are used to match against structured data.

 ```ts twoslash
 // @noErrors